Skip to main content

 Q: What are the default DKIM selectors for major providers?

 A: Google Workspace uses google.
 Microsoft 365 uses selector1 and selector2.
 SendGrid uses s1 and s2.
 Mailchimp uses k1, k2, and k3.
-Postmark uses pm.
-See the provider table above for the full list.
+Brevo uses brevo1 and brevo2.
+Amazon SES Easy DKIM publishes random tokens via CNAME (no fixed selector).
+These are common values, not guarantees.
+See the provider table above.

 Q: Can you check DKIM without knowing the selector?

 A: Yes, that's exactly what this tool does.
-Unlike traditional DKIM checkers, the Selector Finder automatically tests known selectors via DNS brute-force.
+Unlike traditional DKIM checkers that require a selector, it automatically tests known names in DNS, bearing in mind that a custom selector can escape this list.

 Q: What does "DKIM selector not found" mean?